mchibly/Investra/README.md

 # Investra
-Investra is an AI-powered platform that analyzes markets, predicts trends, and optimizes investment decisions in real time.
+Investra will be an AI-powered platform that analyzes markets, predicts trends, and optimizes investment decisions in real time.

 ## Fundamentus scraper